4 Tips to Win Money in Fantasy Cricket Online

 4. A new face can also be a leader

 Perhaps the biggest difference between fantasy cricket and the real thing is when it comes to leadership.
 There’s no extra weightage or credit given for leading the side on the field.
 But when you play fantasy cricket on Howzat, your captain’s points are doubled, while the vice captain’s score is multiplied by 1.5.
 Traditionally, teams have very few options when it comes to captaincy.
-It usually goes to the most experienced player or the most consistent one, or to the individual who’s a certain pick across formats.
+It usually goes to the most experienced player or, the most consistent one, or individual who’s a certain pick across formats.
 Many factors are considered before a choice is made.
 Left-field options such as India choosing MS Dhoni to lead at the T20 World Cup in 2007, or South Africa giving the reins to 22-year-old Graeme Smith after the World Cup debacle in 2003, are quite rare.
 In fantasy cricket, however, you can be as funky as you like.
 Want to make a new Under-19 recruit your captain?
 Sure you can.
 Think the mystery spinner will run rings around the opposition?
 Make that player the leader!
 Captaincy in fantasy cricket is all about reading the current form of players correctly.
 All other factors are secondary to that.

 If you follow these guidelines, your XI is going to be a match for those chosen by skilled fantasy players from across the country.
 If you’re especially confident of your selection skills, you can even take on greats like Yuvraj Singh, Suresh Raina, and Irfan Pathan using Howzat’s Beat the Legend feature.
 So don’t wait!
 Download the app and play fantasy games.
 Apart from adding spice to your cricket-watching experience, there are so many lucrative prizes to be won!